sjp761/maxima-exclusion/README.md

 **Planned:**
  - Library documentation/examples
+ - Support for installing DLCs
  - Full EA Desktop interopability.
 Games installed with EA Desktop already appear on Maxima, but to take it a step further we'd like the ability to, for example, start a download on EA Desktop and continuing it on Maxima.
  - Cleaner/Stabler downloader implementation
  - Progressive/Selective installs
    - Some games are able to start without being fully installed, and some games contain language-specific files.
  - Support for the store (buying games)
+ - Friend Adding/Removing

 **Unsupported:**
- - Battlefield 3 is currently unsupported due to how battlelog does game launching.
+ - Battlefield 3/4 are currently unsupported due to how battlelog does game launching.
 This is on our radar, but isn't a huge priority at the moment.
    - Please file an issue if you find more games that don't work
+ - Old games like Dead Space 2 and BFBC2 are unsupported due to being pre-"Download-In-Place" era games.
+They have a different manifest format that we need to make a parser for

 # CLI Usage
 `maxima-cli` standalone will launch an interactive CLI mode to install and launch games.